Three Holiday Travel Mistakes You Don’t Want to Make

 The holiday season causes lots of stress before the payoff of spending time with loved ones.
 Hosting a holiday party is never easy when considering the time and effort spent providing an excellent atmosphere for guests.
 But the larger headache may fall on the part of holiday travelers.
 Those planning for holiday travel should also prepare for “Murphy’s Law.”
 Anything that can go wrong usually does go wrong.
 Slow airport transportation, delayed flights, and last-minute work projects are just three of the potential obstacles.

-Choose a professional car service for holiday travel.
+Choose a professional car service for holiday travel

 Ditch unreliable airport transportation options.
 Instead, choose Delux Transportation’s Limo Service in NYC for dependable door-to-door transportation.
 Our chauffeurs regularly check for changes in flight times, which might cause delays, day and night.
 Our reservation staff also suggests early pickup times, so you can enjoy the ride and arrive far in advance of your scheduled flight.

 A professional car service is also an excellent option for visitors you may have coming to town.
 Your guests won’t have to worry about flagging a cab or stressing over the train and subway schedules.
 Instead, they’ll arrive relaxed and ready to join the holiday activities.
 Call a Delux customer service representative to learn more about our premier transportation service.
-We also offer the mobile app for added convenience, or you can reserve a vehicle online.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column el_class=”no_padding_in_responsive_column” css=”.vc_custom_1574511437719{padding-right: 95px !important;padding-left: 95px !important;}”][boc_button btn_content=”Call Today” href=”/contact-us/”][boc_spacing][vc_column_text]With airport transportation covered, let’s discuss three more common holiday travel mistakes.
+We also offer the mobile app for added convenience, or you can reserve a vehicle online.

 1. Procrastination: Failing to Book Holiday Flights in Advance

+But now it is an excellent time to arrange airport transportation.
 Visit Delux Transportation’s website to learn about our dependable limo service to all Tri-State airports.
 And click here to view our fleet for vehicle choices.

-2. Employers Don’t Always Give Holiday Presents – Request Time Off in Advance.
+2. Employers Don’t Always Give Holiday Presents – Request Time Off in Advance

 Poor planning can also hurt when seeking time off from work.
-Most businesses provide eight or nine paid holidays, but this year, Christmas and New Year’s both fall on Wednesdays.
+Most businesses provide eight or nine paid holidays, but this year, Christmas and New Year’s both fall on Thursdays.
 This unhandy holiday schedule means you may need to request multiple days of vacation.
 And by waiting, you can open yourself to an awkward conversation with a supervisor.

-3. Expect the Unexpected.
+3. Expect the Unexpected

 Airport security lines are also a notorious hassle in the holiday season.
 Even with the helpful range of security options, from TSA pre-check to the biometric ID company CLEAR, there always seems to be a long line for security.
 Plan and embrace the security hassle by laying out your travel documents the night before and arriving at security a minimum of 1.5 hours before a domestic flight.